 Divorce is an emotional time.
 It is also a period fraught with practical considerations.
-The choices you make in the next few months can affect your financial stability for years to come.
-Rushing into a settlement without properly considering your circumstances or fighting with your spouse just because you need to vent your frustrations are very different approaches that can be harmful rather than beneficial.
+The choices you make during the divorce can affect your financial stability for years to come.
+Rushing into a settlement without properly considering your circumstances, or fighting with your spouse for no reason other than to vent your frustrations are approaches to a divorce that can be harmful.

 Your marital assets belong to you and your spouse.
-You create one family when you get married, which means shared Financial circumstances.
-Property that you buy during the marriage belongs to both of you, and your income is also marital property.
+You create one family when you get married, which means shared assets and debts.
+Property acquired during the marriage belongs to both of you, including your income.